rattling/class-bead-game/README.md

 python casino/main.py
 ```

 # Roadmap For Developers
-We will eschew the use of external libraries as much as possible so that we can learn fundamentals.
-We will relax this when necessary or when we have already covered those topics in earlier versions.
+We will mostly create functionalitry from scratch for learning and transparency.
+We may use external packages later e.g. for web stuff.

 ## Epoch 1: The Casino
-Lets build the casino as a simple web application, simulate players with agents and run the games.
-We may surface some rudimentary insights for players to learn from.
-These milestones might move around a little as we learn more about the problem space.
+Lets build the casino as a simple web application with start on agents, simulation and analytics.

 ### **Phase 1: Core Game Framework**
 - [ ] Build foundational game components: